FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 # ----VRChat-Udon-AntiCheat-System: FAC----
 # **{Slight warning about the VRC Team}**

-the VRChat team has hired some pedofile's, make odd to bad choices (alot), and more. i strongly recommend that you DONT interact with the VRC team (this is my own opinion dont be mad.)
+the VRChat team has hired some pedo's and seemingly refuses to remove them, make odd to bad choices (alot), and more.

+i strongly recommend that you DONT interact with the VRC team (this is my own opinion dont be mad.)

 # **{Features}**